You have three days in Amsterdam, what do you do!?

 This is a quick pit stop where you can also refuel before or after visiting Anne Frank House!

-The tour is about 3 hours, but they take you to all the important must sees in Amsterdam.
-They’ll show you Dam Square with the Royal Palace, the Red Light District, Anne Frank’s House, and the prettiest canals in the city!
+The point of the tour is that it takes you to all the main points of interest throughout the city and gives you some background information.
+The tour stops at Dam Square with the Royal Palace, the Red Light District, and the prettiest canals in the city!

-It’s also way closer than the A’DAM lookout swing.
+LuminAir is also a lot closer than the A’DAM lookout swing.
 Not only is being closer better for skyline views, but you don’t have to get a ferry to cross the river to Amsterdam Noord.
 Plus, the swing only lasts a few seconds, you can stay at the SkyLounge all night if you wanted to.

 Stop For A Photo Op At The Gingerbread Houses

 If you’re interested in more photo opportunities, stop at Herengracht, Prinsengracht, Keizersgracht canals.
-They’re apparently the prettiest canals in the city but to be honest, they all kind of looked the same to me.
+They’re apparently the prettiest canals in the city but to be honest, they all kind of looked the same to me (all picture perfect!).
 I don’t really know how these three were singled out as the prettiest.

 Experience The Red Light District At Night